Meet ALICE & MOLLE – They’re PALS

 The two most recent systems designed to accomplish these often contradictory tasks were All-Purpose Lightweight Individual Carrying Equipment (ALICE), which was used during much of the 1970s and 1980s before being phased out in the last 1990s, and the Modular Lightweight Load-carrying Equipment (MOLLE), the system currently used by all United States military branches.

 The ALICE system grew out of a series of changes in the MLCE system before gaining its own identity in the mid-1970s.
-Based on an upper body harness design, the biggest innovation with ALICE was its ability to spread out the weight across a soldier’s shoulders, waist and hips, with multiple attachment points throughout the belt line and shoulder straps to fasten magazine pouches, canteens and other small but necessary items onto the straps.
+Based on an upper-body harness design, the biggest innovation with ALICE was its ability to spread out the weight across a soldier’s shoulders, waist and hips, with multiple attachment points throughout the beltline and shoulder straps to fasten magazine pouches, canteens and other small but necessary items onto the straps.
 ALICE also allowed a soldier to separate his combat needs – weapon and mags – from his living needs, such as his tent, entrenching tool and rations.
-ALICE accessories attached through a combination of snaps and straps.
+ALICE accessories are attached through a combination of snaps and straps.
 In all, ALICE and its evolutionary predecessors served the US military for over 20 years.

-Invented in 1997 by the Natick Labs R&D division of the US Army, MOLLE consists of a horizontal webbing system – also called Pouch Attachment Ladder System (PALS) – that interweaves with the vertical strips on the back of accessories.
+Invented in 1997 by the Natick Labs R&D division of the US Army, MOLLE panels consist of a horizontal webbing system – also called Pouch Attachment Ladder System (PALS) – that interweaves with the vertical strips on the back of accessories.
 The idea behind the weaving is to create a multi-point structure between the pack and the add-on so they work together to form a stable attachment between the two items so the accessories won’t move or fall off during use, including high-stress combat situations where a soldier may be running, jumping or rolling on the ground to take cover.

 Older systems allowed attachments to bounce and swing as the soldier moved, weakening the binding to the point of damage or even failure, increasing the chances critical items such as spare magazines could fall off in the middle of an operation.
 MOLLE solved that problem with the requirement of at least two straps to be used for every accessory, ensuring a tighter connection.

-MOLLE was officially adopted by the US military shortly after its invention but did not see widespread adoption until US troops deloyed to Afghanistan and Iraq following the terror attacks on September 11, 2001.
+MOLLE was officially adopted by the US military shortly after its invention but did not see widespread adoption until US troops deployed to Afghanistan and Iraq following the terror attacks on September 11, 2001.
 Current uses of MOLLE include the Army MOLLE packs and US Marine Corp ILBE packs, both designed by Propper.

-Thanks to the overwhelming success with the military, it didn’t take long for the ultra useful MOLLE system to find its way into the civilian world.
+Thanks to the overwhelming success with the military, it didn’t take long for the ultra-useful MOLLE system to find its way into the civilian world.
 Today you can find the MOLLE attachment system on backpacks and range bags, where a little customization goes a long way.
 Thanks to accessories such as tool pouches, dump pockets and binocular pouches, everyone can enjoy the convenience of having everything handy and reachable.